-As the yearly climate accounting inventory is depending activity data to be confirmed and emission factors to be up-to-date, the reporting and publishing of results has a series of temporal considerations.
+POLICIES Reporting As the yearly climate accounting inventory is depending activity data to be confirmed and emission factors to be up-to-date, the reporting and publishing of results has a series of temporal considerations.
 Activity data can be collected and logged throughout the year, for current calendar year.
 Due to closing activities, supplier invoicing and system updates, an inventory should not be confirmed until the end of the calendar year.
 Furthermore, as emission factors of various activities depend on the collection and processing of sector data from relevant agencies, and governmental- and sector-specific bodies, emission factors are updated at a period of generally 9 months, after end of year.
 For this reason, it is recommended to publish inventory data with a delayed time period af approximately 12 months, see figure 4.4.
 For the full-year inventory management, the cycle of figure 4.5 is used to manage completeness.
 Figure 4.4: Temporal considerations for publishing results

-Figure 4.5: Yearly considerations for reporting 1st quater Align data management team; reporters, controllers, reviewers 4th quarter 2nd quarter Ensure correct data Update emission factors from management and track emissions previous year inventory.
-Track reduction goals 3 quarter review data calculations

-Climate strategy

-Climate strategy

-Action plan

-- Data was collected from all facilities for the 2021 Scope 1 & 2 GHG emissions calculations.
-Some refrigerant gas replacements might not have been recorded during 2021, but every facility will record air-conditioning maintenance and gas replacements from this year on. - The 2022 Scope 3 GHG emissions were screened with the use of GHG protocol scope 3 screening tool or the Danish "klimakompasset" - Godt Smil considers the environmental impact of purchased services and capital goods.
-Lightbulbs, ovens, new refrigerating appliances, air conditioners, LED lamps and other electronic devices should have a minimum "Energy Efficiency Rating" B. - Suppliers that are more sustainable than their competition are preferred..

-- All necessary data from all facilities will be collected to perform very precise Scope 1 & 2 GHG emissions calculations, including all electricity, heating, fuels and fugitive refrigerant gas emissions. - The car fleet will start being replaced by greener alternatives, like hybrid and electric cars.

-- Complete data collection system and very precise Scope 1 & 2 GHG emissions calculations. - Create a dedicated agenda for climate goals.
-Start considering potential investments, their risks and benefits, as well as potential "Carbon Sinks" like forestry - Further improve data collection protocols, for scope 3 GHG emission.
-Some subcategories will be quantified. - Godt Smil Holding A should further consider the environmental impact of purchased services and capital goods.
+Climate strategy Action plan 2022 - Data was collected from all facilities for the 2021 Scope 1 & 2 GHG emissions calculations.
+Some refrigerant gas replacements might not have been recorded during 2021, but every facility will record air-conditioning maintenance and gas replacements from this year on. - The 2022 Scope 3 GHG emissions were screened with the use of GHG protocol scope 3 screening tool or the Danish "klimakompasset" Godt Smil considers the environmental impact of purchased services and capital goods.
+Lightbulbs, ovens, new refrigerating appliances, air conditioners, LED lamps and other electronic devices should have a minimum "Energy Efficiency Rating" B. Suppliers that are more sustainable than their competition are preferred..
+2023 - All necessary data from all facilities will be collected to perform very precise Scope 1 & 2 GHG emissions calculations, including all electricity, heating, fuels and fugitive refrigerant gas emissions. - The car fleet will start being replaced by greener alternatives, like hybrid and electric cars.
+2024 - Complete data collection system and very precise Scope 1 & 2 GHG emissions calculations.
+Create a dedicated agenda for climate goals.
+Start considering potential investments, their risks and benefits, as well as potential "Carbon Sinks" like forestry Further improve data collection protocols, for scope 3 GHG emission.
+Some subcategories will be guantified. - Godt Smil Holding A should further consider the environmental impact of purchased services and capital goods.
 New cars, lightbulbs, ovens, new refrigerating appliances, air conditioners, LED lamps and other electronic devices should have an "Energy Efficiency Rating" A. - Suppliers that are more sustainable than their competition, even if they are sometimes more expensive, should be preferred.

-- Complete data collection and quantification of Scope 1,2 & 3 GHG emissions. - Actively reduce emissions in accordance with Science Based Targets. - Source electricity via long-term renewable energy contracts and potentially on-site renewables, like solar panels. - Consider replace all natural gas heating systems with a greener alternative. - Preform the first Proprietary Carbon Sink (avoidance via nature-based solutions, like forestry).

-In 10 years
+2025 - Complete data collection and quantification of Scope 1,2 & 3 GHG emissions. - Actively reduce emissions in accordance with Science Based Targets. - Source electricity via long-term renewable energy contracts and potentially on-site renewables, like solar panels. - Consider replace all natural gas heating systems with a greener alternative. - Preform the first Proprietary Carbon Sink (avoidance via nature-based solutions, like forestry).
+In 10 years - Continuous data collection and complete quantification of Scope 1,2 & 3 GHG emissions. - Achieve most of the goals of the dedicated climate agenda set up in 2023.
+Renew and reevaluate the climate agenda, where necessary. - Disclose all progress on the Science Based Targets. - Active efforts to achieve net zero. - At least 85% renewable electricity sources. - Several "Carbon Sink" Investments. - Completely electric fleet.

-- Continuous data collection and complete quantification of Scope 1,2 & 3 GHG emissions. - Achieve most of the goals of the dedicated climate agenda set up in 2023.
-Renew and reevaluate the climate agenda, where necessary. - Disclose all progress on the Science Based Targets. - Active efforts to achieve net zero. - At least 85% renewable electricity sources. - Several "Carbon Sink" Investments. - Completely electric fleet. - Purchases of green goods and services and collaborations with suppliers that have green certificates.
+- Purchases of green goods and services and collaborations with suppliers that have green certificates.